-If you can afford to pay off your mortgage ahead of schedule, you’ll save money on your loan’s interest.
-Getting rid of your home loan just one or two years early could save you hundreds or thousands of dollars.
-But if you’re planning to take that approach, you’ll need to consider if there’s a prepayment penalty, among other possible issues.
-Below are five mistakes you should avoid when paying your mortgage early.
-A financial advisor can help you figure out your mortgage needs and goals.
+If you can pay off your mortgage ahead of schedule, you can immediately eliminate years of interest you would otherwise owe.
+Getting rid of your home loan just one or two years early could save you hundreds or even thousands of dollars.
+However, before you take this approach, there are a few crucial factors to consider, including whether there’s a prepayment penalty.
+These are six mistakes to avoid when paying off your mortgage early.

 Key Takeaways